storeforminecraft/sfom-docs/en/terms/PrivacyPolicy.md

      ​	Consignee (the trustee) : Google Asia Pacific Pte.
 Ltd.

      ​	Contents of consignment tasks: Service database operation

      ​	Period of consignment : destroy without delay

+   * Send Announcement Mail :

+     ​	Consignee (the trustee) : Amazon Web Services Korea LLC., Samjung Data Service Inc.

+     ​	Contents of consignment tasks: By proxy for sending e-mails with legal obligations, such as destruction of personal information

+     ​	Period of consignment : destroy without delay